 If you are streaming via an external encoder, you can view graphs and metrics of your stream.
 On the left navigation bar of the Preview page, click on the Stream health icon to see more information about your broadcast.

-Please note: When screen sharing with the browser encoder, the bitrate/frame rate will show 0fps and 0kbps.
+Please note: When screen sharing with the web-based production tool, the bitrate/frame rate will show 0fps and 0kbps.
 This does not mean there is an issue with your stream.
-The screen share functionality within the browser encoder does not supply bitrate or frame rate data as other input sources do, thus there is no data to report in the graph.
+The screen share functionality within the web-based production tool does not supply bitrate or frame rate data as other input sources do, thus there is no data to report in the graph.
 Once you end screen sharing and return to another input, the correct bitrate/frame rate will return.

 Below your stream metrics, you can click Show Analytics to see additional information about your stream, namely Video codec, Audio codec, AVC profile, and AVC level.
 These inform you of your stream’s video and audio compression format (AVC stands for Advanced Video Coding), and the Session ID is a unique string that identifies your stream for Vimeo.
 If you’re noticing an issue with your stream you’d like us to investigate, include all the metrics listed here when you contact us so we can look into it.